tef/tefaq/tefaq.rst

         continue with 'how to be a good programmer' add hyperlinks to existing articles
-        move out finished sections to additional files?
+        move out finished sections to additional files? why do programs fail, why is networked software so hard. i.e the lol gevent/coroutines/mq argument
+            reinventing the past poorly.
+        add citations to github

 Why are you writing an FAQ?
 ===========================